MurphyPicard/evToEbitda/README.md

 This will be a revolving project but to list a few -
-# Initial user stories - Most Important:
+# Initial user stories - Target 9/23/17
 * First, users should be able to screen for stocks using the EV/EBITDA metric.

+Then we will host the site on Heroku or AWS or Google and start letting users play with it.

-# Future version stories:
+# Future version user stories - Target October through December
 * Users should be able to screen for stocks using common and not so common metrics for evaluating stocks.
-  * A minimum of 100 common metrics like P/E and Marketcap.
+  * A minimum of 30 common metrics like P/E and MarketCap.
-  * A minimum of 30 uncommon metrics like EV/EBITDA and insider buying.
+  * A minimum of 10 uncommon metrics like EBITDA growth and net insider purchases.

 # Way in the future user stories
 * Users should be able to visualize common relevant data instantly.